 On July 18, 2019, the FERC issued Order 860.
-153 Order 860, issued three years after the FERC's Data Collection NOPR, 154 (i) revises the FERC's MBR regulations by establishing a relational database of ownership and affiliate information for MBR Sellers (which, among other uses, will be used to create asset appendices and indicative screens), (ii) reduces the scope of information that must be provided in MBR filings, modifies the information required in, and format of, a MBR Seller's asset appendix, (iii) changes the process and timing of the requirements to advise the FERC of changes in status and affiliate information, and (iv) eliminates the requirement adopted in Order 816 that MBR Sellers submit corporate organization charts.
+Order 860, issued three years after the FERC's Data Collection NOPR, (i) revises the FERC's MBR regulations by establishing a relational database of ownership and affiliate information for MBR Sellers (which, among other uses, will be used to create asset appendices and indicative screens), (ii) reduces the scope of information that must be provided in MBR filings, modifies the information required in, and format of, a MBR Seller's asset appendix, (iii) changes the process and timing of the requirements to advise the FERC of changes in status and affiliate information, and (iv) eliminates the requirement adopted in Order 816 that MBR Sellers submit corporate organization charts.
 In addition, the FERC stated that it will not adopt the Data Collection NOPR proposal to collect Connected Entity data from MBR Sellers and entities trading virtuals or holding FTRs.
 The FERC will post on its website high-level instructions that describe the mechanics of the relational database submission process and how to prepare filings that incorporate information that is submitted to the relational database.
 While Order 860 will become effective October 1, 2020, submitters will have until close of business on February 1, 2021 to make their initial baseline submissions.
-In the fall of 2020, submitters will be required to obtain FERC generated IDs for reportable entities that do not have CIDs or LEIs, as well as Asset IDs for reportable generation assets without an EIA code so that every ultimate upstream affiliate or other reportable entity has a FERC-assigned company identifiers ("CID"), Legal Entity Identifier, 155 or FERC-generated ID and that all reportable generation assets have an code from the Energy Information Agency (EIA) Form EIA-860 database or a FERC-assigned Asset ID.
-Unless Order 860 is challenged, with any challenges due on or before August 19, 2019, this proceeding will be concluded.
+In the fall of 2020, submitters will be required to obtain FERC generated IDs for reportable entities that do not have CIDs or LEIs, as well as Asset IDs for reportable generation assets without an EIA code so that every ultimate upstream affiliate or other reportable entity has a FERC-assigned company identifiers ("CID"), Legal Entity Identifier, or FERC-generated ID and that all reportable generation assets have an code from the Energy Information Agency ("EIA") Form EIA-860 database or a FERC-assigned Asset ID.
+Requests for rehearing and/or clarification of Order 860 were submitted by EEI, Fund Management Parties, Joint Consumer Advocates, NRG/Vistra, Starwood Energy Group, and TAPS.
+On September 16, 2019, the FERC issued a tolling order affording it additional time to consider the requests for rehearing, which remain pending.

-NOPR: NAESB WEQ Standards v.
+• NOPR: NAESB WEQ Standards v.
 003.2 - Incorporation by Reference into FERC Regs (RM05-5-027)

 On May 16, 2019, the FERC issued a NOPR proposing to incorporate by reference, with certain enumerated exceptions, the latest version (Version 003.2) of certain Standards for Business Practices and Communication Protocols for Public Utilities adopted by the Wholesale Electric Quadrant ("WEQ") of the North American Energy Standards Board ("NAESB").
-The Version 003.2 Standards include NAESB's Version
+The Version 003.2 Standards include NAESB's Version 003.1 revisions, which remain pending before the FERC following a July 2016 NOPR.
+The FERC stated that comments already filed on the revisions made by NAESB in the WEQ Version 003.1 Standards will be given full consideration and need not be repeated in response to this NOPR.
+This NOPR invites comment on the latest revisions and corrections NAESB made in the WEQ Version 003.2 Standards.
+The FERC plans to act on all of the Version 003 revisions in this proceeding.
+NAESB's WEQ-023 Modeling Business Practice Standards, which concern technical issues affecting the calculation of Available Transfer Capability for wholesale electric